 Nestled high on the cool mountain slopes of Haleakala, the lavender farm is one of the most romantic places in Maui.

-You can take a leisurely walking tour to see and smell some 55,000 lavender plants (20 different varieties) along with “secret gardens” of flowering jasmine, protea and hydrangea.
+Take a leisurely walking tour to see and enjoy the scent of some 55,000 lavender plants (20 different varieties), along with “secret gardens” of flowering jasmine, protea and hydrangea.

 Then sip lavender tea and nibble on moist scones and lavender honey on the pretty lanai.